Special Education

 ECT 522.
 Language and Communication Facilitation.
 3 Hours.

 This course provides information on communication assessment and intervention procedures useful for teachers of students with disabilities.
-Includes an overview of normal and typical language development and research on effective naturalistic communication interventions.
-Candidates will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+This course includes an overview of typical language development and research on effective naturalistic communication interventions.
+Candidates incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 523.
 Instructional Methods.
 3 Hours.

-This course provides information on research-based instructional strategies for equipping students with disabilities with the skills and knowledge that will help them thrive in the classroom and beyond the school day.
-Particular emphasis will be placed on general instructional strategies for the acquisition and generalization of skills.
-In addition, strategies for implementing individualized and effective programming will be addressed.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+This course provides information on research-based instructional strategies for equipping students with disabilities with the skills and knowledge to help them thrive in the classroom and beyond the school day.
+Particular emphasis is placed on general instructional strategies for the acquisition and generalization of skills.
+In addition, strategies for implementing individualized and effective programming are addressed.
+Students incorporate data-based decision making, IEP development, and lesson planning to teach students with disabilities.

 ECT 524.
 Sensory, Health and Physical Methods.
 3 Hours.

-This course introduces research-based assessment and instructional strategies for equipping students with sensory, health, and physical disabilities with the skills and knowledge that will help them thrive in the classroom and beyond the school day.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+This course introduces research-based assessment and instructional strategies for equipping students with sensory, health, and physical disabilities with the skills and knowledge to help them thrive in the classroom and beyond the school day.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 525.
 Positive Behavioral Supports.
 3 Hours.

-This course presents definition and measurement of behavior, reinforcement strategies, systematic program development, basic formats for classroom instruction, and techniques for monitoring student progress.
+This course presents definitions and measurements of behavior, reinforcement strategies, systematic program development, basic formats for classroom instruction, and techniques for monitoring student progress.
 There is an emphasis on procedures for increasing academic and socially appropriate behavior through simulations and practice exercises.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
+Students incorporate data-based decision making, IEP development, and lesson planning to teach students with disabilities.

 ECT 526.
 Assistive and Instructional Technology.
 3 Hours.